Study reveals hearing aids may reduce dementia risk in later life

-For years, we’ve known that unaddressed hearing loss leads to an increased risk of dementia.
+For years, we’ve known that unaddressed hearing loss has links to an increased risk of dementia.
 But now, new research published by the University of Exeter concludes that wearing an effective hearing aid can reduce this risk, by helping you to maintain brain function in later life.

 The links between dementia and hearing loss